opencv/opencv/modules/core/doc/operations_on_arrays.rst

                 ``covar``  will be a square matrix of the same size as the total number of elements in each input vector.
 One and only one of  ``CV_COVAR_SCRAMBLED``  and ``CV_COVAR_NORMAL``  must be specified.

             * **CV_COVAR_USE_AVG** If the flag is specified, the function does not calculate  ``mean``  from the input vectors but, instead, uses the passed  ``mean``  vector.
-This is useful if  ``mean``  has been pre-computed or known in advance, or if the covariance matrix is calculated by parts.
+This is useful if  ``mean``  has been pre-calculated or known in advance, or if the covariance matrix is calculated by parts.
 In this case, ``mean``  is not a mean vector of the input sub-set of vectors but rather the mean vector of the whole set.

             * **CV_COVAR_SCALE** If the flag is specified, the covariance matrix is scaled.
 In the "normal" mode,  ``scale``  is  ``1./nsamples`` .
 In the "scrambled" mode,  ``scale``  is the reciprocal of the total number of elements in each input vector.
 By default (if the flag is not specified), the covariance matrix is not scaled (  ``scale=1`` ).